GoogleChrome/web.dev/src/site/content/en/learn/accessibility/more-html/index.md

 The iFrame element
 ([`<iframe>`](https://developer.mozilla.org/docs/Web/HTML/Element/iframe)) is
 used to host another HTML page or a third party's content within the page.
-It essentially puts another webpage within the parent page.
-IFrames are commonly used for advertisements, embedded videos, web analytics, and interactive content.
+It essentially puts another webpage within the parent page. iFrames are commonly used for advertisements, embedded videos, web analytics, and interactive content.